 Several C-PAG members acknowledged it was useful to meet with each other and DOEE in a setting that encourages feedback from stakeholders and is not focused on one specific project.
-In response, DOEE has proposed organizing semi-annual meetings with stakeholders to provide the opportunity to collaborate, ask questions and learn from each other, as well as for DOEE to share upcoming opportunities and seek feedback, as appropriate.
+DOEE proposes to organize semi-annual meetings with stakeholders to provide the opportunity to collaborate, ask questions and learn from each other, as well as for DOEE to share upcoming opportunities and seek feedback, as appropriate.
 These meetings will help identify, develop, and support non-traditional and new partnerships to strengthen project ideas and increase community input.
 When applicable, DOEE grantees' will be allowed to charge their time attending these meetings.